 TMS serves 150 students in Toddler (18 months) through sixth grade in a diverse and international community.
-Besides the academic curriculum, TMS offers programs in Environmental Science, Library/Technology, Music, Physical Education, Spanish and STEM (Science, Technology, Engineering and Mathematics).
+Besides the academic curriculum, TMS offers programs in Art, Environmental Science, Library/Technology, Music, Physical Education, Spanish and STEM (Science, Technology, Engineering and Mathematics).

 Children’s care is provided both in the early mornings and after school.
 Children are offered time for independent play, as well as time for teacher-directed activities and snack.
 Fees are determined by TMS.

 The Montessori School located in Dresher, PA educates children using the authentic Montessori approach—a multi-sensory curriculum that allows for individualized teaching and for students to learn and be challenged at their own pace as they develop academically.
 As a community that fosters self-confidence, leadership, and respect for self and others, TMS encourages students to grow as self-motivated, intellectually engaged learners who will serve their larger communities as both accomplished students and ambassadors of peace.